List of Chicago Med characters: Dr. Ava Bekker

 Dr. Ava Bekker is a cardiothoracic surgeon from South Africa with whom Dr. Rhodes begins to butt heads on professional boundaries.

 In season 4, Ava becomes an attending in the CT department.
 She and Dr. Rhodes also have a brief romantic relationship, which ends poorly.

 Over the course of the fourth season, Bekker successfully solicits a donation from Rhodes’ father to fund his hybrid OR project, becomes exposed to HIV when Rhodes’ scalpel cuts her hand during an operation, and performs a valve replacement on Rhodes’ father, which subsequently fails.
 Rhodes becomes convinced that Bekker has deliberately manipulated events to ensure that the pair remain involved in each other's lives, although it appears throughout the season that he is simply paranoid, with all incidents having innocent explanations.

-However, when Rhode's father dies suddenly of an insulin overdose while recovering from a second surgery, Bekker tells Connor that his father will no longer get in the way of there relationship, apparently believing that his father was the only thing keeping them apart.
+However, when Rhodes' father dies suddenly of an insulin overdose while recovering from a second surgery, Bekker tells Connor that his father will no longer get in the way of their relationship, apparently believing that his father was the only thing keeping them apart.
 Connor, appalled by this, rejects her, telling her it is too late, so she furiously leaves.

 In season 5, when the authorities and Dr. Isidore Latham start an investigation of Cornelius' suspicious death, she tries to get her revenge on Connor by suggesting to them that Connor might be his father's killer.
-Realizing what she's doing, Connor starts arguing with her more and more, until Latham, seeing their animosity declares he's close to solving the case; therefore, Bekker admits to Connor that she murderered his father in an effort to win him back and then commits suicide by slitting her own throat with a scalpel.
+Realizing what she's doing, Connor starts arguing with her more and more, until Latham, seeing their animosity declares he's close to solving the case; therefore, Bekker admits to Connor that she murdered his father in an effort to win him back and then commits suicide by slitting her own throat with a scalpel.
 A horrified Connor and Latham attempt to save her but is too late.